 What constitutes a good Network Security Policy Management (NSPM) solution?
 Selection criteria relate to Information Technology (IT) and security, but both tie into the business.
 The technical qualities of an NSPM solution should support existing business processes and help the business move forward.
 Security should not get in the way of business agility.
 Indeed, business and IT stakeholders are increasingly recognizing that security risks have a clear financial impact on your business – from reputational damage, to lost business and lower corporate valuations.
 Breaches are costly and time-consuming to remediate.
 The loss from a data breach or outage is real.

 The right NSPM solution enables the business to achieve its strategic and operational goals while cost-effectively mitigating risk.
-In this paper, enterprise IT professionals discuss how the right NSPM solution will address such challenges through greater visibility into the network, policy automation and compliance.
+In this paper, enterprise IT professionals discuss how the right NSPM solution addresses such challenges through greater visibility into the network, policy automation and compliance.
 Their insights come from reviews of the AlgoSec NSPM solution, published on IT Central Station.

 Network security managers face pressure on multiple fronts.
 They’re dealing with increased network complexity.
 There are growing global compliance requirements and rules to track.
 The network itself now spans on-premises, public clouds, private clouds and everything in between.
 At the same time, the business wants to accelerate time-to-market, increase agility, produce more innovative applications and on and on—all without suffering a data breach or outage.

-Aligning security with businesses requirements in NSPM takes automation.
+Aligning security with businesses requirements in NSPM requires automation.
 Old, manual processes that rely on Visio and Excel are unable to keep up with the pace of business changes.
 The new generation of NSPM solutions gives network security managers and network administrators the tools they need to deliver what the business wants—without overspending or stretching network operations teams beyond reason.
 They do this by unifying visibility, policy automation, and compliance.